mosip/documentation/docs/print-service.md

     * Generate a QR code to be used while printing ID cards
     * A centralized printing management system developed by a third party that might manage the printing and posting of ID cards to designated residents

 **WebSub** : WebSub is a websocket used by MOSIP for sharing data with MOSIP partners.
 MOSIP’s print stage shares the credential with the partner printing system through [WebSub](https://docs.mosip.io/1.2.0/modules/websub).
-The credentials shared are in the form of [Verifiable Credentials(VCs)]().
+The credentials shared are in the form of [Verifiable Credentials(VCs)](https://docs.mosip.io/1.2.0/integrations/print-service/verified-credentials).

 ## Architecture

-The below diagram depicts the technical architecture of the solution.
+The diagram below depicts the technical architecture of the solution.

 ![](\_images/print-service-architecture.png)